-Let’s be real.
-The ultimate goal here is to create viral content that makes it across the globe and garners attention for your brand.
-Generally speaking, a surge of attention almost always equates to a surge in sales—whether it’s a quick, temporary pop or a sustained boost in your numbers.
+The ultimate goal on TikTok is to create viral content.
+Generally speaking, a surge of attention almost always equates to a spike in sales—whether it’s a quick, temporary pop or a sustained boost in your numbers.

 If you’re lucky, you’ll be able to go viral thanks to some coveted user-generated content (UCG).
 This is where a user creates content that includes your brand or products.
 You can encourage customers to post UGC with incentives like discounts and other perks.

 A great example of UGC is the story of catnip product Cat Crack: a video a user posted of their cat going crazy over the product gained more than 20 million views.
 According to Junglescout, Cat Crack sold more than 2,000 units in two days because of the post.

 🎵 Read more: TikTok Trends: The Ones To Watch